A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

-Note that simple shape constraints such as $\rho_{f(G)}( \cdot \mid w)$ being monotonous or concave in $w$ in all the BCEs do not help improve the bounds because a constant map also satisfies such constraints trivially.
-However, shape constraints may help estimate $\mathsf{DP}(h \mid C)$ more accurately.
+Note that simple shape constraints such as $\rho_{G_f}( \cdot \mid w)$ being monotone or concave in $w$ in all the BCEs do not help improve the bounds because a constant map also satisfies such constraints trivially.
+However, shape constraints may help estimate $\mathsf{ADP}(h)$ more accurately.
+The next section overviews the heuristics of the proof of Theorem \ref{thm: bounds1}, while the subsequent section overviews identification of the bounds in the theorem.
+Concrete examples applying those results to entry games and auctions are then provided in Section \ref{sec:examples}.